opentorah/opentorah/docbook/README.md

 [docbkx-tools](https://github.com/mimil/docbkx-tools).
 This is my attempt to implement a plugin for [Gradle](https://gradle.org/) inspired by the ideas pioneered by the Maven plugin.
-More information about requirements, motivation and chosen approach can be found in a
+More information about requirements, motivation and chosen approach can be found in my [blog post](http://dub.podval.org/2019/05/06/publishing-papers-on-web-2.html).
-[blog post](http://dub.podval.org/2019/05/06/publishing-papers-on-web-2.html).

 Plugin supports typesetting mathematics using [MathJax](https://www.mathjax.org/).